 The easiest way to resize a layout item is to use the center adjustment boxes (annotated as #3 and #6 in the image above) on each of the horizontal and vertical axes to set your item's width and height respectively.
+You can also use your mouse cursor to select the corners and manipulate them into the size you want.
+Hold the shift key while doing so to keep the frame size constant.
 If you need to crop your image, see Add a video source (custom channel).